matheeshasathmin/CIT-24-01-0408/README.md

 ---

 ## Application Description
-CyberNote is a cybersecurity-themed note-taking web application.
-Users can add, view, search and delete notes with categories like Network Security, Cryptography, Malware and Tools.
+CyberNote is a cybersecurity-themed note-taking web application built with Flask, PostgreSQL and Redis.
+Users can add, view, search and delete notes organized by cybersecurity module categories.

 ---